MohitKeshwani/lightningMap/README.md

 - data: records or mapped data from which we need to get the name, latitude and longitude of the map.
 - latitude: Name of the latitude field
--longitude: Name of the longitude field
+- longitude: Name of the longitude field
 - iconLabel: Icon which we want to show on the map.

 We can pass the following in this format: